opencivicdata/docs.opencivicdata.org/proposals/drafts/documents.rst

         **optional**
         Description of what this source was used for.

+related_documents

+    List of all related documents.
+An example might be a an amended campaign finance document that supersedes an earlier filing.

+    An array of entities with the following fields:

+    identifier
+        The identifier of the related documents, such as "D-1 Statement of Organization". relation_type

+        Description of the relation between the two bills, can be:

+            replaced-by - A document that was replaced by another document. replaces - A document that supercedes another document.

+    related_document_id
+        If the related document exists in the data set, a link to the complete record for the document. (can be null if no such link has yet been made)

+links
+    Links to ‘available forms’ of the document.
+Each document can be available in multiple forms such as PDF and HTML.
+(For those familiar with DCAT this is the same as the Distribution class.)
+Has the following properties:

+    url
+        URL of the link.
+    media_type
+        The media type of the link.
+    full_text
+         If available, the full text of the document in text based format

 extras
     Common to all Open Civic Data types, the value is a key-value store suitable for storing arbitrary information not covered elsewhere.

 Copyright
 =========